 - Aging Care Services, Care Management – Appointments taking place in person, over the telephone, and by video call.

 - Bikkur Holim (Friendly Visitor) – Volunteers connect with their matches by telephone or video call.

 - Balboa Avenue Older Adult Center and College Avenue Center – Virtual programming via zoom.

 - Breaking Down Barriers – Meetings, events, and presentations are taking place virtually.

 - Corner Market and Emergency Food Assistance – For those in crisis, distributing pre-bagged food during designated drive-thru hours from 2:00 – 5:00 pm, Monday – Friday at the Joan & Irwin Jacobs Campus.
+Older adults may qualify for home-delivered meals, please call to see if you qualify.
 Corner Market reopening in fall 2021.

 - Counseling – Appointments with current clients taking place by telephone

 - Ohr Shalom – Taking place with modified no-touch distribution.